sashastadler/crunge-notes/Notes/Characters/PCs/Quentin Thexius.md

 #### Information

-Used to be part of a church (religous sect)(church of miseries?
-[Pantheon III](../../Religion/Pantheons.md)) but ran away because he hated it.
+Aasimar of [The Lawbreaker](../../Religion/Pantheon%20III/The%20Lawbreaker.md).
+Used to be part of a church (religous sect)(church of miseries - [Pantheon III](../../Religion/Pantheons.md)) but ran away because he hated it.
 Performed with [Sextus Sergius](../NPCs/Sextus%20Sergius.md) for a while.

 Someone named Cornelia? is important.

 #### Fun Quotes